techidaily/site-ai-video-editing/source/_posts/updated-in-2024-the-benefits-of-using-video-for-social-media-marketing.md

 When it comes to social media marketing, video is one of the most powerful tools at your disposal.
 Videos can be used to create engaging content that draws in new followers, and they can also be used to promote your products or services.
 In fact, videos are so effective that nearly 90% of businesses now use them as part of their social media marketing strategy.
 So, if you’re not using video yet, now is the time to start.
 In this post, we'll discuss the benefits of using video for social media marketing and provide tips for getting started.
 Keep reading to learn more!

-<span class="atpl-alsoreadstyle">Also read:</span>
-<div><ul>
-<li><a href="https://ai-video-editing.techidaily.com/updated-2024-approved-leveraging-the-vectorscope-for-better-color-correction-in-premiere-pro/"><u>Updated 2024 Approved Leveraging the Vectorscope for Better Color Correction in Premiere Pro</u></a></li>
-<li><a href="https://ai-video-editing.techidaily.com/updated-achieving-gopro-slow-motion-with-quality-an-in-depth-overview-for-2024/"><u>Updated Achieving GoPro Slow Motion with Quality An In-Depth Overview for 2024</u></a></li>
-<li><a href="https://ai-video-editing.techidaily.com/new-are-you-an-apple-user-interested-in-adding-a-slow-mo-to-their-videos-this-article-features-an-exceptional-procedure-for-creating-slow-mo-in-imovie-for-2/"><u>New Are You an Apple User Interested in Adding a Slow-Mo to Their Videos?
-This Article Features an Exceptional Procedure for Creating Slow-Mo in iMovie for 2024</u></a></li>
-<li><a href="https://ai-video-editing.techidaily.com/2024-approved-are-you-eager-to-discover-the-top-rated-and-reliable-luts-that-can-be-used-in-shotcut-this-article-will-help-you-a-lot-with-this-matter/"><u>2024 Approved Are You Eager to Discover the Top-Rated and Reliable LUTs that Can Be Used in Shotcut?
-This Article Will Help You a Lot with This Matter</u></a></li>
-<li><a href="https://ai-video-editing.techidaily.com/1713961743473-new-as-video-editing-has-become-a-pillar-stone-in-post-production-work-you-might-need-to-upgrade-your-knowledge-about-it-in-this-article-you-will-learn-how-/"><u>New As Video Editing Has Become a Pillar Stone in Post-Production Work, You Might Need to Upgrade Your Knowledge About It.
-In This Article, You Will Learn How to Rotate the Video for 2024</u></a></li>
-<li><a href="https://ai-video-editing.techidaily.com/best-12-ai-video-generators-to-pick-for-2024/"><u>Best 12 AI Video Generators to Pick for 2024</u></a></li>
-<li><a href="https://ai-video-editing.techidaily.com/updated-complete-guide-to-change-video-resolution-in-filmora/"><u>Updated Complete Guide to Change Video Resolution in Filmora</u></a></li>
-<li><a href="https://ai-video-editing.techidaily.com/what-is-a-memoji-and-how-to-make-a-memoji-you-can-learn-top-8-memoji-makers-for-pc-android-or-ios-and-the-steps-to-make-a-memoji-for-2024/"><u>What Is a Memoji and How to Make a Memoji?
-You Can Learn Top 8 Memoji Makers for PC, Android, or iOS, and the Steps to Make a Memoji for 2024</u></a></li>
-<li><a href="https://ai-video-editing.techidaily.com/1713965499972-updated-want-to-add-an-exciting-countdown-timer-to-your-wedding-product-launch-or-any-other-video-using-after-effects-or-an-alternative-tool-this-article-wi/"><u>Updated Want to Add an Exciting Countdown Timer to Your Wedding, Product Launch or Any Other Video Using After Effects or an Alternative Tool?
-This Article Will Help You Learn All About After Effects Countdown and the Procedure for 2024</u></a></li>
-<li><a href="https://ai-video-editing.techidaily.com/updated-avi-video-format-is-known-and-famous-for-its-features-many-of-you-must-have-heard-about-it-but-do-you-know-some-details-about-avi-lets-increase-your/"><u>Updated AVI Video Format Is Known and Famous for Its Features.
-Many of You Must Have Heard About It but Do You Know some Details About AVI?
-Lets Increase Your Knowledge and Talk About It</u></a></li>
-<li><a href="https://ai-driven-video-production.techidaily.com/final-cut-face-off-what-sets-pro-apart-from-express/"><u>Final Cut Face-Off What Sets Pro Apart From Express</u></a></li>
-<li><a href="https://youtube-videos.techidaily.com/in-2024-elevate-your-digital-footprint-crafting-compelling-shorts-thumbnails/"><u>In 2024, Elevate Your Digital Footprint  Crafting Compelling Shorts Thumbnails</u></a></li>
-<li><a href="https://screen-capture.techidaily.com/new-apowersoft-screenshot-suite-comprehensive-free-analysis/"><u>[New] Apowersoft Screenshot Suite  Comprehensive Free Analysis</u></a></li>
-<li><a href="https://howto.techidaily.com/best-methods-for-itel-a60-wont-turn-on-drfone-by-drfone-fix-android-problems-fix-android-problems/"><u>Best Methods for Itel A60 Wont Turn On | Dr.fone</u></a></li>
-<li><a href="https://discord-videos.techidaily.com/2024-approved-your-essential-guide-to-discord-stickers/"><u>2024 Approved  Your Essential Guide to Discord Stickers</u></a></li>
-<li><a href="https://android-frp.techidaily.com/how-to-bypass-frp-from-lava-blaze-2-pro-by-drfone-android/"><u>How to Bypass FRP from Lava Blaze 2 Pro?</u></a></li>
-<li><a href="https://visual-screen-recording.techidaily.com/in-2024-unboxing-high-fidelity-gaming-recorders/"><u>In 2024, Unboxing High-Fidelity Gaming Recorders</u></a></li>
-<li><a href="https://youtube-data.techidaily.com/ed-scaling-up-with-sourav-joshi-youtube-earnings-strategy-for-2024/"><u>[Updated] Scaling Up with Sourav Joshi  YouTube Earnings Strategy for 2024</u></a></li>
-<li><a href="https://ai-editing-video.techidaily.com/new-want-to-add-a-motion-blur-effect-to-your-photos-this-step-by-step-tutorial-will-show-you-how-to-use-gimp-software-to-get-the-effect-you-want/"><u>New Want to Add a Motion Blur Effect to Your Photos?
-This Step-by-Step Tutorial Will Show You How to Use GIMP Software to Get the Effect You Want</u></a></li>
-<li><a href="https://extra-approaches.techidaily.com/in-2024-intriguing-openings-scripted-success-stories/"><u>In 2024, Intriguing Openings  Scripted Success Stories</u></a></li>
-</ul></div>

 <ins class="adsbygoogle"
       style="display:block"